Osagie-Godstand/og-online-store/README.md

 # og-online-store
 Online Store Backend using Fiber framework and MongoDB

-## This version does not include the category, cart and orders model.
+## This version does not include the category, cart and order models.

 ## Project outline version1
 - Models: user and product